Never Show Them Your Knuckles | Pickleball Grip Strategy & Tips

 Picture this: you’re in a long cross-court dink rally.
 Your opponent keeps firing balls at your feet, hoping you’ll panic and lift one.
 Instead, you stay balanced, wrist calm, knuckles quietly pointed toward the court.
 Your paddle face stays honest, each ball skimming the net and dying at their toes.
 They’re the one who finally blinks and pops one high; you’re the one who finishes the point.

-That’s the heart of never show them your knuckles: a simple visual cue that locks in paddle angle, protects you from pop-ups, and makes your dinks and blocks feel like they’re glued to the net tape.
+That’s the heart of never show them your knuckles: a simple wrist-and-face visual cue that locks in paddle angle, protects you from pop-ups, and makes your dinks and blocks feel like they’re glued to the net tape.
 Once you combine this with a relaxed, smart pickleball grip pressure, your entire soft game starts to feel calmer and more dangerous at the same time.

 | Term | Definition |